biocatiit/website/content/pages/users_howto_saxs_design.rst

 Batch Mode
 ^^^^^^^^^^^

+Batch mode experiments require a basic running buffer with ~ 1 L of volume.
+For buffers with precious or limited components, a basic running buffer need not contain that component.
+The same is true if you have lots of buffer changes (e.g. titration of a ligand or salt concentration).

-Batch mode experiments require a running buffer with ~ 1 L of volume.
-If you have a number of different buffers for your samples, you nominally need just 200 µl of each other buffer per sample (where each different concentration of the same system counts as a distinct sample).
+Besides the basic running buffer, you need additional aliquots of a perfectly matched buffer for each sample.
+You nominally need just 200 µl of each matched buffer per sample (where each different concentration of the same system counts as a distinct sample).
 However, we never recommend bringing less than ~5 mL of each buffer, just in case.
 If you are in a situation where this is too much, please contact a beamline scientist to discuss how much buffer you need.